lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule ID and the Compression Residue) tells its length and the payload is always a multiple of 8 bits, the receiver can without ambiguity remove the padding bits, which never exceed 7 bits.

 SCHC F/R works on a byte aligned (i.e. padded SCHC Packet).
-Fragmentation header may not be aligned on byte boundary, but each fragment except the last one (All-1 fragment) must sent the maximum bits as possible.
+Fragmentation header may not be aligned on the next byte boundary, but each fragment except the last one (All-1 fragment) must sent the maximum bits as possible.
 Only the last fragment need to introduce padding to reach the next boundary limit.
 Since the SCHC is known to be a multiple of 8 bits, the receiver can remove the extra bit to reach this limit.